William Smith

 Biography

 Judge William E. Smith was appointed to the U.S. District Court for the District of Rhode Island by President George W. Bush in 2002.
-He served as Chief Judge from 2013 to 2019 and was the youngest person ever to serve as chief judge in the District of Rhode Island.
-He assumed senior status in January 2025.
+He served as Chief Judge from 2013 to 2019, becoming the youngest person ever to hold that position in the District of Rhode Island.
+He assumed senior status in January 2025 and retired in January 2026.
+Judge Smith now works as a mediator and arbitrator.

-Judge Smith is active in federal judicial administration and education, serving on the Judicial Conference Committees on Judicial Resources, Information Technology, and Financial Disclosure; as chair of the Federal Judicial Center’s Committee on District Judge Education; and as a mentor for newly appointed and mid-career judges.
-He currently serves on the Judicial Conference of the U.S., numerous community boards and is the past chair of the board of the Roger Williams University School of Law in Bristol, Rhode Island, where he has taught as an Adjunct Professor for fifteen years.
+Judge Smith has been active in federal judicial administration and education, serving on the Judicial Conference Committees on Judicial Resources, Information Technology, and Financial Disclosure; as chair of the Federal Judicial Center’s Committee on District Judge Education; and as a mentor for newly appointed and mid-career judges.
+He served on the Judicial Conference of the U.S. until his retirement.
+He serves on numerous community boards and is the past chair of the board of the Roger Williams University School of Law in Bristol, Rhode Island, where he has taught as an Adjunct Professor for 15 years.

 Teaching